0024t/OverBot.js/README.md

 # How to install

-First install node.js.
+ - First install node.js
-Run setup.bat.
+ - Run setup.bat
-Then type in your bot token as asked.
-Check is there is a space at the end of Token.txt.
-Remove then if yes.
+ - Then type in your bot token as asked.
+Check if there is a space at the end of Token.txt.
+Remove it if needed.

 Now you can run the bot by using run.bat

 Have fun !!